-Facing your fears is an important step in the divorce recovery process.
+Facing your fears is an important part of recovering from divorce.
 As you know, divorce has a way of screwing up all the carefully laid plans that you had for your life.
-Where once there was certainty, now there is the vast unknown with it's uncharted waters.
+Where once there was certainty, now there is the vast unknown with its uncharted waters.

 It can be overwhelming to realize that it's now up to you to make all the decisions, including what you want to do with your life.
 But crawling into a safe little hole and letting the world pass you by is not the solution.
 Moving forward and facing your fears is what will allow you to really live life to the fullest.
 To help you get started, the following article has strategies for facing your fears, understanding the root of your worries, and tips for moving forward with your life.

 Divorce turns our lives upside down.
 It throws us into a major life transition that is colored by intense feelings and emotions that can be debilitating.
 I believe that fear is the main culprit that holds us back from not only healing and letting go of our pain, but also from moving forward into a new life.
 So it is fear we need to identify and then overcome.

 Fear debilitates.
 It acts as a paralytic agent that keeps us stuck.
 It inhibits any real forward motion.
 Fear, whether it is conscious or unconscious, is a non-believer: it refuses to see any good in our present situation or the possibilities of the future.
 It robs us of our self-esteem and confidence.
 It runs the mind chatter in our heads that continuously tells us what we cannot do, have or be.